Hierarchical Side-Tuning for Vision Transformers: Experiments

-\textbf{Ablation for Components.} To investigate the contribution of each key design, we progressively extend the ViT-B with a hierarchical side network to develop our final version of HST.
-As shown in the first row of Table~\ref{abl:component}, by directly training the HSN without other approaches, it achieves a classification accuracy of 72.1\% in VTAB-1K and 30.0 $\rm AP^b$ and 29.2 $\rm AP^m$ in MSCOCO, which regarded as the baseline.
-Upon applying the LN tuning method, our HST.a exhibits improvements of 2.2\%, 2.8 $\rm AP^b$ and 2.3 $\rm AP^m$ over the baseline.
-Moving on to HST.b, we surprisingly find that linear weight sharing even outperforms the use of multiple linear layers, especially in VTAB-1K.
-This finding suggests that an excessive number of linear layers is unnecessary within our tuning framework.
-In addition, we introduce an average pooling operation to generate a global token, which is concatenated with MetaT and used as an injection in the Side block.
-This modification (HST.c) results in gains of 0.2\% in classification accuracy, 1.7 for $\rm AP^b$, and 1.5 for $\rm AP^m$, effectively enhancing the incorporation of global priors into the HSN.
-Finally, we implement the Fine-Grained Injection in the Side block, leading to remarkable improvements of 0.8\%, 5.5 $\rm AP^b$ and 5.0 $\rm AP^m$ improvement, which demonstrates the critical role of intermediate features from the pre-trained backbone.
-In summary, each of our proposed components proves to be necessary, and their combined contributions result in substantial improvements of 3.9\% in classification accuracy, 10.5 for $\rm AP^b$, and 8.8 for $\rm AP^m$.
+\paragraph{Ablation for Components} To explore the impact of each key design element, we progressively enhance ViT-B with HSN to develop the final version of HST.
+As detailed in Table~\ref{abl:component}, training HSN alone achieves a baseline accuracy of 72.1\% on VTAB-1K and scores of 30.0 $\rm AP^b$ and 29.2 $\rm AP^m$ on MSCOCO.
+With the addition of the LN tuning method, the \textbf{HST.a} model shows improvements of 2.2\%, 2.8 $\rm AP^b$, and 2.3 $\rm AP^m$ over the baseline.
+In \textbf{HST.b}, we discover that linear weight sharing surpasses the performance of multiple linear layers, likely due to implicit feature fusion provided by the shared layers.
+Moreover, by integrating 'GlobalT' with Meta-Register as an injection in the Side block, \textbf{HST.c} achieves further gains of 0.2\% in classification accuracy, 2.0 for $\rm AP^b$, and 2.1 for $\rm AP^m$.
+Additionally, a separate experiment (\textbf{HST.d}) focusing solely on Fine-Grained (FG) Injection without GlobalT yielded significant performance enhancements.
+Ultimately, implementing all proposed components together in HST led to substantial overall improvements of 4.0\% in classification accuracy, 10.3 for $\rm AP^b$, and 8.8 for $\rm AP^m$, confirming the significance of each component.